 Welcome to week 3 of our 8 weeks of Restless Chipotle gift guides.
-This week I’ve got 10 of the best gifts for cookbook collectors that you’ve even seen and, of course, the weekly giveaway – which you’ll love!
+This week I've got 10 of the best gifts for cookbook collectors that you've even seen!

 I'm a cookbook collector and have been for years.
 I have cookbooks that date from the late 1800s up through the new recipes for electric stoves and even one that talks about cooking well on food rations during World War II.
 I live in a 110 year old house and the ceilings are 10 feet tall.
 In my kitchen I have a floor to ceiling built in bookcase and it is full of cookbooks.